python-zeroconf/python-zeroconf/README.rst

   should not be used since it will end up missing data, it has been removed

+* BREAKING CHANGE: Mark DNSOutgoing write functions as protected (#633) @bdraco

+  These functions are not intended to be used by external callers and the API is not likely to be stable in the future

 * TRAFFIC REDUCTION: Add support for handling QU questions (#621) @bdraco

   Implements RFC 6762 sec 5.4: